For the Land Chardonnay’s Chris Potter Label

 While figuring out next steps after graduating from Temple University, he worked at AOC Fine Wines, a shop in New Rochelle.
 “Two months later, I was the manager of the store,” said Berman, then just 22 years old.
 “I spent my time reading and educating myself on wine throughout the day.”

 But that Old World knowledge only helped so much when he came to Santa Barbara in 2010.
 “I didn’t know California wine at all,” said Berman.
-“I had to relearn everything basically.”
+“I had to relearn everything, basically.”

-He found work in hospitality for Firestone Vineyard and Foley Family Wines, rolling out the red carpets for VIP visitors, many of which were wholesale buyers.
+He found work in hospitality for Firestone Vineyard and Foley Family Wines, rolling out the red carpets for VIP visitors, many of whom were wholesale buyers.
 “I got introduced to a whole channel of this business that I had never known about,” said Berman.
 Intrigued by the chance to sell a wide range of global brands to top restaurants and retailers, Berman got a wholesale distribution job with Angeles Wine Agency and then Young’s Market, staying there for nearly nine years as it was taken over by Republic National Distributing Company.

 Meanwhile, he was tuning into the Santa Barbara wine scene, whose boutique-sized, craft-focused producers were a far cry from the massive brands that his company sold.
 “I started to feel more and more as an outsider, which was not a feeling that I wanted to have,” said Berman.
 “I enjoy being part of the community.”